cristianglezm/EvoGarden/README.md

     -   `src/App.tsx`: The root React component.
 Manages global state and layout.
     -   `src/hooks/useSimulation.ts`: **Simulation Manager.** A custom hook that acts as a bridge to the simulation's Web Worker, managing its lifecycle and communication.
     -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
 It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
+    -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
     -   `src/lib/simulationEngine.ts`: **The heart of the simulation.** This class contains the main simulation loop (`calculateNextTick`), all state management (the grid, actors), and orchestrates actor logic.
 It is instantiated and run exclusively within the web worker.
     -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
 These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.